Welcome to Mrs. Godbout's Class!

 February 1- April 18~ Court of Quarters Fundraiser for our new playground.
 Thanks so much for sending in quarters to support our fundraiser!

-March 18~ Early Release Day.
-All learners will be dismissed at 1:00 and there will be no afternoon programs or activities for learners today.
+April 15~ Early Release.
+All learners will be dismissed at 1:00 P.M. and there are no after school activities.